 4.5 The substance of the complaints themselves is not confidential.
 In some cases it may be necessary to rely on evidence from complainants in order to take action and you will need to consider whether you are willing to actively assist the Council by collecting evidence and potentially acting as a witness at an appeal or in Court.
 The Council's Planning Enforcement Officer will explain what may be required in these cases.
 Once a breach of control has been confirmed, you may be asked to make a note of your observations and keep a log of any relevant activities.
 It is particularly useful to note times, dates, names, addresses, telephone numbers and registration details of any vehicles involved.

-4.7 If you also raise your concerns with your local District Councillor or your Town or Parish Council BEFORE you have contacted the Planning Enforcement Section please make that clear to them.
-The Town and Parish Councils are not the responsible authority for taking planning enforcement action, the responsibility lies with the District Council.
+4.7 If you also raise your concerns with your local Area Councillor or your Town or Parish Council BEFORE you have contacted the Planning Enforcement Section please make that clear to them.
+The Town and Parish Councils are not the responsible authority for taking planning enforcement action, the responsibility lies with the Area Team.
 Your local District Councillor or Town or Parish Councillor may be willing to pass on your concerns but you must agree this with them as there is no requirement for them to do so.

-4.8 If a complaint is received from a District Councillor or Town or Parish Council we will respond to them.
+4.8 If a complaint is received from a Area Councillor or Town or Parish Council we will respond to them.
 If they provide us with your contact details we will update you too.
-Ultimately it will be your responsibility to ensure that your concerns are made known to the Planning Enforcement Team at Chiltern District Council.
-The priority we give to an investigation does not change because we receive it from a District Councillor or a Town/Parish Council.
+Ultimately it will be your responsibility to ensure that your concerns are made known to the Planning Enforcement Team at Chiltern Area.
+The priority we give to an investigation does not change because we receive it from a Area Councillor or a Town/Parish Council.